-1 dead in crash with ambulance in Orlando
+1 dead, 2 hurt in crash with ambulance in Orlando

 [TRENDING: Remaining Fla. condo tower demolished | What ‘dirty side’ of storm means]

-Orlando police said an Orlando Fire Department rescue vehicle and a car collided, sending the ambulance into a structure at 2300 Edgewater Drive and damaging an electrical pole at the intersection.

-One person in the car died, and the other two were taken to Orlando Regional Medical Center with serious injuries, police said.
+Orlando police said an Orlando Fire Department rescue vehicle and a Kia sedan collided, sending the ambulance into an electrical pole and Macbeth Studio, an art gallery on Edgewater Drive.
+One person in the car died and two others were taken to Orlando Regional Medical Center with serious injuries, police said.

+Officials said the Kia caught fire and two EMTs in the ambulance extinguished the flames and rendered aid to the surviving victims.

+The car involved in this crash is unrecognizable as it’s being loaded onto a tow truck. https://t.co/AtMQ8oKzpE pic.twitter.com/NGh7XEV0bj— Mark Lehman (@MarkLehman6) July 9, 2021

 The occupants of the OFD vehicle were taken to Advent Health, but they did not suffer serious injuries, according to police.